 Thinking about it, would we not better say self-acceptance instead of self-love?

 One of my posts is about this > How To Feel Good About Yourself.

 I feel truly blessed that I did not have a problem with self-acceptance.

 Is it the books?
 The connection to nature?
 Having a lot of time for self-reflection?
-Being often alone and not among other maybe condemning people?
+Being often alone and not among others may be condemning people?
 Or maybe because I grew up with a mother who had to prevail herself?
-I too learned to go my own way.
+I, too, learned to go my own way.
 I do not know.